abubinski/SemisupervisedDataEvaluationModel/README.md

 <https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/quickstarts/python-analyze>

-The short sample which calls the static Azure Vision Services image analysis web service uses the vanilla code generated by the quick start and adds the ability to call the vision API via http, updates the analysis JSON with the average confidence for the target brand, 'Microsoft' as a root key and puts the updated JSON response from the analysis service into the function response for processing by the semisupervised framework.
+The short sample which calls the static Azure Vision Services image analysis web service uses the vanilla code generated by the quick start and adds the ability to call the vision API via http, updates the analysis JSON with the average confidence for the target brand, 'Microsoft' as a root key and puts the updated JSON response from the analysis service into the function response for processing by the Semi-Supervised framework.

 Once you have the quick start code running you will need to add these imports to the top of your python code in addition to the lines quick start added to your code: